Slave pass: Regulations and penalties

-An "alleged abolitionist" named Grace received "thirty or lashes" in Vicksburg, Mississippi in 1837 "for encouraging slaves to escape by writing false passes for them."
+An "alleged abolitionist" named Grace was whipped in Vicksburg, Mississippi in 1837 "for encouraging slaves to escape by writing false passes for them."

 In 1857, De Bow's Review published a copy of the rules that guided the management of a rice plantation in South Carolina; the document referred to slave passes as tickets and stated:

 No one is to be absent from the place without a ticket, which is always to be given to such as ask it, and have behaved well.
 All persons coming from the Proprietor's other places should show their tickets; to the Overseer, who should sign his name on the back; those going off the plantation should bring back their tickets signed.

 In Alabama, the penalties for forging a slave pass were 39 lashes with a whip if the culprit was a free person, and 50 or 100 lashes for an enslaved person, depending on whether it was a first or second offense.
 In 1853, the Montgomery and West Point Railroad required "negroes traveling alone" to carry two passes, "showing permission of their owners to pass over the road, one of which passes will be retained by the conductor."

 The Rev. Calvin Fairbank wrote to William Lloyd Garrison in 1851 after visiting Louisville, saying:

 My visit here at this time has taught me a new lesson in slavery.
 Slaves are all obliged to be at home by 10 o'clock P.M. and if found out after that time without a pass they are taken to the watch-house and whipped.